devstorm2576916/AI-Teaching-System/README.md

 ## 🙏 Acknowledgments

-- LeetCode for the amazing problem platform
+- The amazing problem platform
 - The coding community for inspiration and feedback
 - AI assistants for making learning more interactive